A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Conclusion

 Three scope qualifications bound the interpretation of all reported findings: (i)~external generalizability is constrained by the single-dataset design; (ii)~bootstrap confidence intervals are no-refit lower bounds on ranking uncertainty, reflecting enrollment-sampling variance only and not the additional estimation variance from model refitting or hyperparameter re-selection; and (iii)~post-hoc recalibration was not applied to the held-out predictions.

 The benchmark is based on a single dataset and should not be treated as automatically generalizable to other institutional settings.
-The split evaluated generalization under shared curricular context (all 7 modules and 4 presentations appear in both partitions; Table~\ref{tab:appendix_split_context_audit}) rather than module- or presentation-level transportability, and bootstrap intervals reflect enrollment-sampling variance only.
+The split evaluated generalization under shared curricular context (all 7~modules and 4~presentations appear in both partitions; Table~\ref{tab:appendix_split_context_audit}) rather than module- or presentation-level transportability, and bootstrap intervals reflect enrollment-sampling variance only.
 The early-window choice ($w=4$) was validated against a sensitivity grid ($w \in \{2,4,6,8,10\}$ weeks; Table~\ref{tab:appendix_window_sensitivity}).
-Eight directions remain as future work: decision-analytic evaluation (decision curves, net benefit); fairness and subgroup-performance auditing; comparison to non-survival LA/EDM baselines (e.g., logistic regression, decision trees); cross-institutional replication; recalibration experiments for dynamic-arm families (reliability diagrams in Figures~\ref{fig:appendix_reliability_comparable_a}--\ref{fig:appendix_reliability_dynamic}); cross-module transportability studies \cite{Sonderlund2018LAInterventions,Alalawi2024SPPA}; extension to time-varying covariate designs via landmarking \cite{vanHouwelingen2012DynamicPrediction}; and ensemble combinations across model families.
+Eight directions remain as future work: decision-analytic evaluation (decision curves, net benefit); fairness and subgroup-performance auditing; comparison to non-survival LA/EDM baselines (e.g., logistic regression, decision trees); cross-institutional replication; recalibration experiments for Family~A models (reliability diagrams in Figures~\ref{fig:appendix_reliability_comparable_a}--\ref{fig:appendix_reliability_dynamic}); cross-module transportability studies \citep{Sonderlund2018LAInterventions,Alalawi2024SPPA}; extension to time-varying covariate designs via landmarking; and ensemble combinations across models.

 \FloatBarrier